tjdpower/Python-Terminal-Game/README.md

-# Python-Terminal-Game
+# Python Terminal Game (Portfolio Project)

-Portfolio project 1 from computer science career path on codecademy.com
+This is the first portfolio proect from the *Computer Science* career path on **Codecademy.com**

+This is a terminal version of the game of checkers.